Overview of Bohmian Mechanics

 Up to here, we have demonstrated that a Bohmian solution to the many-particle problem exists in terms of a system of coupled single-particle Schr\"odinger equations (see \eref{om.pseudoscho_prl}).
 The significant computational simplification comes at the price that the terms \textit{$G_{a}(x_{a},\vec x_{b}[t],t)$} and \textit{$J_{a}(x_{a},\vec x_{b}[t],t)$} of the corresponding single-particle Schr\"odinger equations are unknown.
 It is in this sense that we mentioned that these algorithms have similarities with density functional theory \cite{om.kohn1964,om.kohn1965}.
 In this subsection we provide a simple approximation for a system of $N$ electrons with Coulomb interaction but without exchange interaction.
 Later, we will include the exchange interaction.

 As mentioned, the solution of \eref{om.pseudoscho_prl} needs educated guesses for the terms \textit{$G_{a}(x_{a},\vec x_{b}[t],t)$}, \eref{om.G_prl}, and \textit{$J_{a}(x_{a},\vec x_{b}[t],t)$}, \eref{om.J_prl}.
 Since no exchange interaction is considered, we assume that the origin of the correlations between the $a$ electron and the rest is mainly contained in the term \textit{$U_{a}(x_{a},\vec x_{b}[t],t)$}.
-We develop a Taylor expansion of the other two terms, Eqs. (\pref{om.G_prl}) and (\pref{om.J_prl}), in the variable $x_a$ around the point $x_a[t]$:
+We develop a Taylor expansion of the other two terms, Eqs. (\ref{om.G_prl}) and (\ref{om.J_prl}), in the variable $x_a$ around the point $x_a[t]$:

 and

 The simplest approximation is just a zero-order Taylor term \textit{$G_{a}(x_a,t) \approx G_{a}(x_a[t],t)$} and \textit{$J_{a}(x_a,t) \approx J_{a}(x_a[t],t)$}.